-When this function is off, only the foreground is output and you can make adjustments for color cancel (see the next paragraph).
+When this function is off, only the foreground is output and you can make adjustments for color cancel.

 Color cancel

 If the foreground image includes shades of the background color, turn this function on to remove the color from the foreground image.